 For that old-style Jaffa-rolling movie experience, you can’t go past the State Theatre in Sydney’s Market Street.
-Built in 1929, it seats over 2000 patrons in the faux classical opulence favoured in the early twentieth century by the designers of picture palaces.
+Built in 1929, it seats over 2000 patrons in the faux classical opulence favoured by early designers of picture palaces.

 Today, this glorious temple to cinema hosts music, ballet, stand-up comedians and the annual Sydney Film Festival.
-But on a wet winter’s night back in 1966, when it was solely a movie house, a film that would help reactivate Australia’s moribund motion picture industry had its premiere there.
-Amid flashing bulbs, local celebrities and dignitaries tramped up a sodden red carpet.
+But on a wet winter’s night back in 1966, a film that would help reactivate Australia’s moribund motion picture industry had its premiere there.
+Amid flashing bulbs, a procession of local celebrities and dignitaries tramped up a sodden red carpet.
 Foreign glamour arrived in the shape of the movie’s star, the Italian actor and comedian Walter Chiari.
 In spite of the weather, They’re a Weird Mob was being launched onto the world stage in some style.

 Based on the bestselling novel by a former pharmacist called John O’Grady (writing under the pseudonym Nino Culotta), They’re a Weird Mob tells the – ever so slightly satirical – story of an Italian journalist’s encounter with the strange manners, language and rituals of postwar Australia.
 It’s a benign portrait of the migrant experience in Australia, and gently mocks the nation’s dominant Anglo-Saxon suburbanite culture.
 Published in 1957, it sold in its millions.